isjeffcom/coronvirusFigureUK/readme.md

 4. As I am not a professional coder (I am a designer), I am welcome if anyone could help me make improvement.
 You can contact me through ISSUE page

+5. If you are using this API, please be make sure data has cache and fault tolerance was considered.
+This is API is not completely reliable at all time.

 ## Powered By
 Standard NodeJs + ExpressJs along with superagent, cheerio, axios, node-schedule.
 Detail is in: package.json.
 Admin page sourcecode are not available